edwingeng/hotswap/README.md

 [简体中文版](./README.zh-CN.md)

-*`Hotswap`* provides a solution for reloading your `go` code without restarting your server, interrupting or blocking any ongoing procedure. *`Hotswap`* is built upon the plugin mechanism.
+*`Hotswap`* provides a solution to reload your `go` code without restarting your server, interrupting or blocking any ongoing procedure. *`Hotswap`* is built upon the plugin mechanism.

 # Major Features

 - Reload your code like a breeze
 - Run different versions of a plugin in complete isolation
 - Invoke an in-plugin function from its host program with `Plugin.InvokeFunc()`
-- Expose in-plugin data and functions with `PluginManager.Vault.DataBag` and/or `PluginManager.Vault.Extension`
+- Expose in-plugin data and functions with `PluginManager.Vault.Extension` and/or `PluginManager.Vault.DataBag`
 - Handle asynchronous jobs using the latest code with `live function`, `live type`, and `live data`
 - Link plugins statically for easy debugging
 - Expose functions to other plugins with `Export()`